wrex/rexs.tips/content/en/guitar/Fundamentals/how-to-practice/_index.md

 The student asks, "How do I ..."

-"Practice."
+Teacher: "Practice."

-"But why can't I ..."
+Student: "But why can't I ..."

-"You just need more practice."
+Teacher: "You just need more practice."

 Despite the absolute, inarguable truth of that answer, _every_ student grows frustrated with the response.
 We _know_ we need more practice, but how? _What_ should we